Sources in Knock

 • event.
 The original event, as originally received by Knock.

-Event-action Mapping
+Event-action mappings

 When a source sends an event to a Knock environment, Knock will match that event with any configured event-action mappings in that environment.